 I don’t even know where to start with this one, other than saying I enjoyed getting to know St. Patrick immensely.
 Religious or not, Christian or not, there’s a story here that EVERYONE will enjoy.
 Were talking kidnapped at 16 and brought to Ireland, sold off as a slave, worked as a slave for years, mysteriously hears a voice telling him to escape slavery and travel 200 years to the coast where a boat headed to his home in Britain will be waiting, said boat is full of pirates, he finally makes it home only to turn back determined to bring Christianity to a Pagan Country, goes back despite no one thinking him capable, does it anyway.
 FASCINATING.
 If you want to read his own account, CHECK THIS OUT.

 Sorry for the run-on, could not help myself!
 Anyways, this reading comprehension and questions give the brief and fascinating history of St. Patrick, as well as mentions Celtic traditions and legends like the fairy-race and leprechauns that have become part of the celebration as well!
 This reading and crossword based on the reading is sure to be enjoyed by all!
 For more information, click here.

-This reading comprehension passage and question is available for free at Teachers pay Teachers.
+This reading comprehension passage and question is available for free.
 This reading passage takes students on a brief overview of 7 of the most iconic lucky charms and traditions associated with the Irish Culture.
 Students will also learn about the not so lucky history of the Irish people.